Mercateo/github-node-client-demo/README.md

 # github-node-client-demo

-> A sample application implemented with three different techniques: (pure) [Node](https://nodejs.org/en/), [Babel](https://babeljs.io/) and [TypeScript](https://www.typescriptlang.org/)
+> A sample application implemented using (pure) [Node.js](https://nodejs.org/en/).

+> This project was used for research purposes (namely getting to know JavaScript/Node.js) and will NOT be published or usable with npm or others.

-The task of the client is to use the GitHub API to e.g. browse through a user's/organization's repositories etc. by recording user inputs on the command line,
+The task of the client is to use the GitHub API to e.g. browse through a user's/organization's repositories etc. by recording user inputs on the command line.

 In the end, the development process should use modern techniques (generators, arrow functions, ...) and reveal the difficulties in using them.